ndthanhduy911/vltk/web/public_html/assets/frontend/plugins/rs-plugin-5/readme.txt

 The Slider Revolution plugin is used for the main sliders (in banner section) of the template.

-Slider revolution plugin has its own license, the slider-revolution plugin must only be used within the Project template.
+Slider revolution plugin has its own license, the slider-revolution plugin must only be used within VL-VLKT template.
 It is not permitted to extract and use the slider-revolution plugin outside of the template.

 In order to use the plugin on a stand-alone basis you should buy your own license